-It seems that “cloud” is a buzzword that just won’t quit buzzing.
-If you were one of those who were waiting for the cloud fad to fade, you can stop waiting.
-It’s not.
+It seems that "cloud" is a buzzword that just won't quit buzzing.
+If you were one of those who was waiting for the cloud fad to fade, you can stop waiting.
+It's not.
 It is more like a commuter train to your office.
-You either get on board, or get left behind along with your business.
+You either get on board or get left behind along with your business.

 You can't really talk about the cloud without talking about cloud storage.
 It seems to be the main use of the cloud for consumers and small businesses.
 Other cloud concerns are:

 - Cloud communications

 - Cloud security

 But no matter what you are using the cloud for, there is a storage component that makes it all possible.
 You don't need to toss out your onsite storage solutions that are currently working for you.
 However, you do need to weigh the pros and cons of adding a cloud component to your storage solutions.
 Here are a few to consider:

 It is difficult to tell if the security of cloud storage should be categorized as a pro or a con.
 Unless you are a security expert, whatever cloud security company you are considering will almost certainly have better security for the data you store than you do.